joecysec/writeups/picoCtf/2022-Beginner-picoMini/fixme2/fixme2.md

 The solution is if flag == "":

-Now all that is left to is run the script to capture the flag.
+Now all that is left to is run the script to capture the flag:
 ```
 picoCTF{3qu4l1ty_n0t_4551gnm3nt_b4d595d9}
 ```